-God was, and is, pure spirit.
-He is utterly and eternally boundless.
-Nothing can contain Him, not even the universe.
+God is Pure Spirit.
+He is utterly and eternally boundless, and nothing can contain Him, not even the universe.

 The way that God exists in Himself is utterly different to the way that every created thing exists.
-It was the common experience of the great thinkers and mystics of different religions and cultures as the deeper they moved into the vast mystery of God in their thoughts and their prayers, the less they felt they could say about Him.
-Human words and concepts proved more and more inadequate, and in the end failed.
-The human mind was left to contemplate its understanding of God in an image-less silence.
+It was the common experience of the great thinkers and mystics of different religions and cultures that the deeper they moved into the vast mystery of God, in their thoughts and their prayers, the less they felt they could say about Him.
+Human words and concept proved more and more inadequate.
+In the end they failed.
+The human mind was left to contemplate its understanding of God in an imageless silence.
+Unfortunately, that is not much use to us.

-But in the ordinary everyday level of our human existence, our human mind has to use concepts, words, mental pictures, and ideas.
-That is how our thoughts work and how we communicate with each other.
+At the ordinary, everyday level of human existence, the human mind must use concepts, words, mental pictures, or ideas; that is how it works and how we communicate with each other.

 We have no idea of what Pure Spirit is.
-It is just two human words that we place together to try to describe to ourselves that which we have no experience of, and will have no experience of, this side of eternity.
-It doesn't therefore tell us an awful lot about God.
-It tells us more of what He is not.
-He's not created matter in any way, shape or form.
+They are two human words that we placed together to try to describe it to ourselves.
+But we have no experience of it and cannot have, this side of eternity.
+It doesn't, therefore, tell us an awful lot about God; it tells us more of what He is not.
+He is not created matter in any shape or form.

-So, we are moving towards an understanding of a God that you cannot see, touch, taste, or smell.
-A God that is and must necessarily be so totally other, that is frightening and has no consolation in times of trouble and distress.
+So, we are moving to an understanding of an image of God that you cannot see, touch, taste or smell; a God that is, and must necessarily be, so totally other than that is frightening, and of no consolation in times of trouble or distress.

-And this is part of the great grace and mercy of the Incarnation of God becoming man.
-In Christ we are given something tangible, something in human shape and form that we can relate to, form pictures of, and muse on His words and His teachings.
-In Christ we are caught up in the love of the God we cannot see.
-As Saint Paul says, "Christ is the image of the unseen God".
+And that is part of the great Grace and Mercy of the incarnation of God becoming Man.
+In Christ we are given something tangible, something in human shape and form that we can relate to.
+We can form pictures of Him, muse on His words and His teachings.
+In Christ, we are caught up in the love of the God we cannot see.
+Saint Paul says, "Christ is the image of the unseen God".

-So we worship God; we worship Him in the person of Christ; we worship Him after the example of Christ in the Eucharist; we worship Him as followers of Christ in the church that He founded, in some 2000 years of tradition of prayer, hymns, liturgy, music and the visual arts.
-The spiritual part of mass provides the material for our worship of God.
+So, we worship God.
+We worship Him in the person of Christ, we worship Him after the example of Christ in the Eucharist, we worship Him as followers of Christ in the Church that He founded in some 2000 years of traditional prayer, hymns, liturgy, music, and the visual arts.

-This is not the worship in spirit and in truth that Christ refers to in the Gospel.
-Indeed the followers of Christ are as deeply divided by their own forms of worship, as they are from people of other religions.
-The way that man worships God this side of eternity with words, images and beautiful ritual, can be a powerful force for creating and sustaining a community of faith.
-But it is also flawed in that it additionally has the terrible potential and capacity to divide and destroy communities, to set man against his fellow man, all in the name of the Glory of God.
+The spiritual part of man provides the material for his worship of God.
+But it is not the worship in spirit and in truth that Christ refers to in the Gospel.
+Indeed, the followers of Christ are as deeply divided by their own forms of worship, as they are from people of other religions.
+The way that man worships God this side of eternity with words, images and beautiful ritual can be a powerful force for creating and sustaining a community of faith; but it is flawed in that it also has a terrible potential and capacity to divide and destroy communities.
+It can set man against his fellow man, all in the name of the glory of God.

-That phrase, "worship in spirit and in truth", that Christ refers to can perhaps only be that moment when each of us beholds God face to face, and we see Him as He really is, undistorted by words and images, and we are caught up in a love and worship that unites and never divides.
+That "worship in spirit and in truth" that Christ refers to can perhaps only be that moment when each of us beholds God face to face, and sees Him as He really is, undistorted by words and images, and are caught up eternally in a love and worship that unites and never divides.
 All of that is for eternity.

-The lesson to be learnt and lived, here and now, has to be that of more humility and tolerance, when each of us, whether in private or in public, stands in prayer and worship before God.
+The lesson to be learned and lived here and now must be that of more humility and tolerance when each of us stands in prayer and worship, be it private or public, before God.